joybiswas007/blog/README.md

    ```
 - Ensure `.blog.yaml` is in your working directory and mounted into the container.
 - Access the blog at [http://localhost:8080](http://localhost:8080).
+- Login to access the dashboard at [http://localhost:3001/login](http://localhost:3001/login).

 ---